 Filed: March 23, 2005

-Methods and systems for identification of paraphrases from an index of information items and associated sentence fragments are described.
-One method described comprises identifying a pair of sentence fragments each having a same associated information item from an index, wherein the index comprises a plurality of information items and associated sentence fragments, and identifying a paraphrase pair from the pair of sentence fragments.
+Methods and systems for identifying paraphrases from an index of information items and associated sentence fragments are described.
+One method described comprises identifying a pair of sentence fragments, each having the same associated information item from an index.
+The index comprises a plurality of information items and associated sentence fragments, and identifies a paraphrase pair from the pair of sentence fragments.

-One method involves looking for specific information while analyzing the content of a web page to see if there are dates, entity names, or concepts on that page, and sentence fragments that are associated with those.
+One method involves looking for specific information while analyzing the content of a web page to see if there are dates, entity names, or concepts on that page and sentence fragments associated with those.

-For example, the search engine finds a number of references to “1989″ on a good number of web pages which each have associated sentence fragments, and it compares the sentence fragments against each other to see if there are any similarities.
-It might see the following two fragments associated with that date from a number of documents and consider them to be paraphrases of each other based upon patterns found in the sentence fragments:
+For example, the search engine finds many references to “1989” on a good number of web pages.
+Each has associated sentence fragments, and it compares the sentence fragments against each other to see if there are any similarities.
+For example, it might see the following two fragments associated with that date from several documents and consider them to be paraphrases of each other based upon patterns found in the sentence fragments:

 “1989–Soviet troops withdrew from Afghanistan.”

-In deciding whether a paraphrase is valid, the search engine might look to see how frequently each of the sentence fragments appears in other documents on the Web, and if they don’t appear very frequently, it might not include them in its index of paraphrases.
+In deciding whether a paraphrase is valid, the search engine might see how frequently each sentence fragment appears in other documents on the Web.
+If they don’t appear very frequently, it might not include them in its index paraphrases.

 For example, if the paraphrase pair “pulled out of-withdrew from” has a frequency value of ten, meaning that it appeared in the list of potential paraphrase pairs ten times, a single entry for the paraphrase pair “pulled out of-withdrew from” may be included in the paraphrase index with the associated frequency value of ten.

-This frequency value of paraphrases may be used to rank paraphrases to indicate how useful they may be in things like question answering results from the search engine, or in expanding a query to use paraphrase results.
+This frequency value of paraphrases may be used to rank paraphrases to indicate how useful they may be in things like question answering results from the search engine or expand a query to paraphrase results.

 As the patent tells us:

 In information retrieval, the paraphrase index may be used to associate a paraphrase in the search request with matching paraphrases in the text of documents sought for retrieval.
-For example, if a web search query includes the phrase “withdrew from” a search engine can access the paraphrase index and determine that “withdrew from” has an associated paraphrase “pulled out of”.
+So, for example, if a web search query includes the phrase “withdrew from,” a search engine can access the paraphrase index and determine that “withdrew from” has an associated paraphrase “pulled out of.”

 The search engine can use this information to search for documents that match both “withdrew from” and “pulled out of” and the rest of the search terms.
 In question answering, a question may be a natural language search query.
-It is helpful to identify any paraphrases of words or phrases in the question to more fully identify the answer.
+It is helpful to identify any paraphrases of words or phrases in the question to identify the answer more fully.

-The paraphrase process may also potentially be used to filter some pages out of search results, when it sees paraphrases in the snippets intended to provide a description of documents within those search results:
+The paraphrasing process may also potentially be used to filter some pages out of search results when it sees paraphrases in the snippets intended to describe documents within those search results:

-In summarization of a document or text, key sentences can be identified as being useful in summarizing the content of the document or text.
-By being able to identify paraphrases, duplicative sentences that say the same thing but in a different way can be eliminated.
+In summarizing a document or text, key sentences can be identified as useful in summarizing the document’s content or text.
+By identifying paraphrases, duplicative sentences that say the same thing but differently can be eliminated.